Why Your Apartment Hydroponic Plants Turn Yellow (And Simple Fixes That Actually Work)

 What to do right away

-1. Dump the old nutrient solution.
+1. Dump the old solution.
+Do not try to rescue it.

 LED light setup used to prevent apartment hydroponics yellow leaves in a small apartment garden